isomerpages/moe-ast-elis/_professional-learning/Learning Opportunities/Professional Learning Programme (PLP@SCHOOL).md

 <p>a.  learning about e-pedagogy and blended learning for the enactment of participatory, connected and reflective EL classrooms  </p>
 <p>Your EL department members will deepen their understanding of the principles of e-pedagogy and blended learning for the teaching, learning and assessment of EL.
 They will learn about the practice of teaching with educational technology to design lessons for students to achieve the intended learning outcomes in blended learning contexts.&nbsp;
 </p>
-<p>You can refer to page 26 for the details on this area of learning.</p>
 <p><strong style="color:#46859d;">OR</strong></p>
 <p>b.  <strong><u>one</u></strong>&nbsp;area of language learning to be selected from the following:</p>
 <ol>